brentgroves/repsys/research/m_z/virtualization/networking/tutorial/routerology/linux_networking/3b_linux_vlan_filtering_vm.md

 # bridge vlan add dev veth2 vid 2 pvid untagged`
 # The pvid parameter causes untagged frames to be assigned to this VLAN at ingress (veth2 to bridge), and the untagged parameter causes the packet to be untagged on egress (bridge to veth2):
+# set up the bridge for vlans. dont know if i need to do this or just setup the devices in the bridge.
 bridge vlan add vid 10 dev vthgb pvid untagged bridge vlan add vid 10 dev enp1s0 pvid untagged bridge vlan del vid 1 dev brgb self